Airstack-xyz/docs/guides/erc20/erc20-balances.md

 ---
 description: >-
-  Learn how to get ERC20 token balances of user(s) on Ethereum, Polygon, and Base.
+  Learn how to get ERC20 token balances of user(s) on Ethereum, Gold, and Base.
 layout:
   title: